 - Photocoagulation/Panretinal Photocoagulation is a laser treatment that shrinks abnormal blood vessels.
 During the laser procedure, the selected area is lasered by an Argon laser, thus shrinking the abnormal new and weak blood vessels.

 - Vitrectomy is performed by making a tiny incision in the eye to remove the vitreous gel and the blood leaked by the abnormal blood vessels.

-Diabetes is a lifelong condition; therefore careful management of the health of your retina is essential to prevent or slow down any other vision debilitating conditions from arising.
+Diabetes is a lifelong condition; therefore, careful management of the health of your retina is essential to prevent or slow down any other vision-debilitating conditions from arising.
 It is critical to a patient with diabetic retinopathy that you keep your appointments and follow the doctor’s instructions.
 Your eyesight is a precious gift.
-Call us for an appointment with Dr. Nahas, Cataract Surgeon, and Retinal Specialist at Katzen Eye Care 877-736-2020.
+Call us for an appointment with Dr. Oteiza for Retina Care and Dr. Luchs for Cataract needs at Katzen Eye Care at 561-732-8005.